 In general, an implicit bean archive does not have to contain a beans.xml descriptor.
-However, such a bean archive is not supported by default in Weld SE (i.e. it's excluded from discovery).
-This behaviour can be changed by setting a system property org.jboss.weld.se.scan.classpath.entries to true or through the Weld.property() method - if set to true Weld scans the class path entries and implicit bean archives which don't contain a beans.xml descriptor are also supported.
+However, such a bean archive is not supported by Weld SE, i.e. it's excluded from discovery.

 The bean discovery mode of annotated is supported from version 2.2.0.
 Final.
 Previous versions processed implicit bean archives in the same way as explicit bean archives.